 3. in sentences or clauses where we define or identify a particular person or object:

-Examples: The girl who wrote this story is clever.
+Examples: The man who wrote this book is famous.

-'Which blouse did you choose?'
+'Which car did you scratch?'
 'The red one.

 My house is the one with a blue door.'